maxnelson/classyCSS/README.md

     ...],
     server: {...}});</code></pre>

-3. Adjust the value of the 'contentPaths' property to make sure it includes all the files in your project which may contain html classNames.<sup>\*</sup>
-4. Adjust the value of the 'outputFilePath' property to point to the directory where you store your .css files, with whatever filename you prefer.
+## Configuration Options

+`contentPaths` (Required): The value of this parameter should be filepath that matches all the files you want classyCSS to scan for classNames<sup>\*</sup>.

+`outputFilePath` (Required): The value of this parameter should be the filepath/filename location where you want classyCSS to generate it's CSS file.
+This should typically be wherever you keep your CSS files within your project.

-5. From now on, whenever you update any of the files located under any of the filepaths specified as a value of the 'contentPaths' parameter, it will run the purgeCSS command and trim the generated CSS file to only include classNames that are used in your project.
+6. From now on, whenever you update any of the files located under any of the filepaths specified as a value of the `contentPaths` parameter, it will run the purgeCSS command and trim the generated CSS file to only include classNames that are used in your project.

 Make a change to any one of those files in order to run the script for the first time, and generate the file to the filepath specified as the value of the 'outputFilePath' parameter.

-6. Now you can link to this local CSS file as a stylesheet via your preferred method.
+7. Now you can link to this local CSS file as a stylesheet via your preferred method.

 i.e. via HTML: